-The RadCity 4 is an excellent Class 2 e-bike offered at a very competitive price.
-This was one of the least expensive non-folding models we tested, and one of the highest-rated.
+The RadCity 4 is a quality Class 2 e-bike offered at a competitive price.
 The 672Wh battery helps to give it a very respectable distance range, while the 750W rear hub motor packs plenty of punch to get you up to 20 mph with the throttle or pedal assist.
 It also comes packed with features like lights, fenders, and a heavy-duty cargo rack.
 The user interface was among the best we tested, with ergonomic controls and a large digital display.
-This versatile model is well-suited to any kind of riding, commuting, errands, trips to the beach — you name it.Editor's Note: This product review was updated in September 2021 with information on the latest version available, and updated again on February 2, 2022 with more product comparison info.
+This versatile model is well-suited to any kind of riding, commuting, errands, trips to the beach — you name it.Editor's Note: This review was updated on July 20th, 2022 with new product comparison information.

 Rad Power RadCity 4 Review